-And repeated to Joseph Smith: “And he shall plant in the hearts of the children the promises made to the fathers, and the hearts of the children shall turn to their fathers.
+And repeated to Joseph Smith: “And he shall plant in the hearts of the the made to the fathers, and the hearts of the children shall turn to their fathers.
 If it were not so, the whole earth would be utterly wasted at his coming” (JS-Hist1:39).

 “Smite the earth with a curse”?
 “Utterly wasted”?
 This is serious business.
 As Latter-day Saints, we believe that it is our duty to help our ancestors have the same blessings we have.
 “They are waiting for us to find them,” we have been told.
 Latter-day Saint focus on families is so strong that our belief is that we are saved with our families in a long unbroken chain of covenants and promises between us and God—beginning with the prophet Abraham and continuing to our day.
 It is the redemption provided lovingly by our Savior Jesus Christ.
 We want to follow His example in dealing with our family members.

-|LDS Salt Lake Temple|
+|LDS Salt Lake Temple

 Photo by Lindy Mathews Johnson